umbraco/UmbracoDocs/14/umbraco-cms/reference/using-ioc.md

 ## Registering dependencies

-There are different strategies for registering your own dependencies, and not one strategy that is better than the other.
+There are different strategies for registering your dependencies, and not one strategy that is better than the other.

 Depending on what you want to achieve there are two general strategies available.
 These are the strategies that will be covered in this article.